 Once you have identified the key gaps and put a remediation plan in place to address your gaps, it’s important to make sure operators of your key systems know the importance of the remediation measures and complete their tasks.
 Once remediations are completed, controls should be tested again – and evidence on their effectiveness should be collected and retained.

-How Hyperproof Can Help
+How Hyperproof can help

 Keeping track of all security controls (including how they work, who’s responsible for them, and how to test them) and collecting evidence of controls’ operating effectiveness can be incredibly tedious when you use homegrown systems and makeshift tools (e.g., Excel spreadsheets, ticketing systems, etc.).
 When controls aren’t well documented, the risk of not identifying control deficiencies is quite high, and so is the risk of falling out of compliance with your contractual obligations with customers.